marovira/atlas/README.md

 ## Documentation

 The documentation for Atlas is currently being re-written.
-Currently, Atlas ships with some ready-made examples of simple cases contained under the `examples` folder.
 For more help, including tutorials, instructions, etc. see [here](https://marovira.github.io/atlas/).